pyeventsourcing/esdbclient/README.md

 non-empty sequence, the `filter_exclude` argument is ignored.

-Please note, the filtering happens on the EventStoreDB server, and the `limit` argument is applied after filtering.
+Please note, the filtering happens on the EventStoreDB server, and the `limit` argument is applied on the server after filtering.
 See below for more information about filter regular expressions.

 The optional argument `limit` is an integer which limits the number of events that will be returned.
 The default value is `sys.maxint`.